8. Appendix

 • any area of veranda included in indoor space calculations in outdoor space calculations.

-Early learning facilities located in multi-storey buildings must include outdoor spaces on each storey to accommodate the number of children on that storey to comply with the Education and Care Services National Regulations.
-Their design must ensure that the requirements for outdoor space are met for each child being educated and cared for by the service.
-Outdoor spaces should be no smaller than 4 metres in width or length.
+Early learning facilities located in multi-storey buildings must include outdoor spaces on each storey to accommodate the number of children on that storey to comply with Education and Care Services National Regulations.
+The design must ensure that minimum requirements for outdoor space are met for each child being educated and cared for by the service.

-Outdoor spaces in early learning facilities must also satisfy the following:
+The design of outdoor spaces in early learning facilities must also satisfy the following:

 • supports accessibility by children with disabilities, developmental delay or mobility aids